 While ostensibly kettling and weeding those potentially responsible for a herd mentality amongst protesters, security enforcement appears to have succumbed to herd mentality itself, seen in pre-emptive action against those not even remotely questioning the constitution-suspending law of the day.
 It was security that disregarded the quality in favour of the width, and it was not pretty.

-But it was also not as ugly as previous protests in Canada – in Quebec City during 2001, or even after hockey matches in downtown Montreal.
+But it was also not as ugly as previous protests in

 The Toronto protesters who, often breathlessly detailed their ordeals did, it has to be said, sound a little pathetic in their descriptions of brutality and being kept in the rain for up to three hours, leaving defenders of the security tactics to claim victory in the fact that neither protester nor police officer was seriously hurt, let alone killed, as was the case with the 2009 G20 in London.

 That however, is too narrow a definition of success given the deep concern protectors of civil liberties rightly have concerning the arbitrary suspension of civil rights, even if it was for just 72 hours.
-It is, as the saying goes, the thin end of the wedge and, coupled with the history of secrecy and control already displayed by Harper’s government should not be permitted to go unquestioned in the post-mortem of the Toronto tussle.
+It is, as the saying goes, the thin end of the wedge and, coupled with the history of secrecy and control already displayed by Harper’s government should not be permitted to go unquestioned in the post-mortem of the

 Success is fast becoming anathema in the parlance of G8/G20 because of the now inevitable violence, but also the pledges of the participants drenched more in good intentions than cast iron commitment.